| Please

 (spiritual master) of the Hare Krishna movement, Srila

-At the first Krishna temple in the Western world, located
+the first Krishna temple in the Western world, located in New York's

-in New York's Lower East Side, he would personally help cook
+Lower East Side, he would personally help cook the twelve-course

-the twelve-course meals.
-Regular attendance at the feast rapidly
+meals.
+Regular attendance at the feast rapidly increased to three

-increased to three or four hundred people.
-Generally these
+or four hundred people.
+Generally these feasts consisted of:

 butter)